 Projects past and present

 As an Open Science enthusiast, I believe that all research output should be openly available.
 This is why I have provided links, for each project, to the experimental materials, data, analysis scripts, and full texts, even for unpublished studies.
-Please be aware that not all of the studies linked here have the seal of approval of peer review - I have tried to mark them clearly as "preprints".
+You can navigate to the links by clicking on the relevant project title.

 During my PhD, I studied cognitive processes underlying skilled reading and reading acquisition in German and English.
 My PhD advisors were Dr. Eva Marinus, Prof. Anne Castles, and Prof. Max Coltheart.
 You can find the full text of my thesis, "Methodological and theoretical issues in cross-linguistic reading research" here, at the Macquarie University website.